julienherrero/awesome-list/README.md

 - [TabbyML/tabby](https://github.com/TabbyML/tabby) - Self-hosted AI coding assistant
 - [apitable/apitable](https://github.com/apitable/apitable) - 🚀🎉📚 APITable, an API-oriented low-code platform for building collaborative apps and better than all other Airtable open-source alternatives.
 - [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Framework to build admin panels, internal tools, and dashboards.
 Integrates with 15+ databases and any API.
 - [appwrite/appwrite](https://github.com/appwrite/appwrite) - Build Fast.
 Scale Big.
 All in One Place.
+Cloud is now available in public beta. 🌩
 - [bamlab/flashlight](https://github.com/bamlab/flashlight) - Flashlight takes inspiration from Lighthouse and gives a performance score to your Android apps (including native, React Native and Flutter).
 Measure performance on CLI, Flipper or via E2E tests.
 - [crs-k/release-draft](https://github.com/crs-k/release-draft) - Creates & updates GitHub release draft, automatically generates release notes, and bumps semver compliant tags.
 - [daltonmenezes/aura-theme](https://github.com/daltonmenezes/aura-theme) - ✨ A beautiful dark theme for your favorite apps.
+- [ikatyang/emoji-cheat-sheet](https://github.com/ikatyang/emoji-cheat-sheet) - A markdown version emoji cheat sheet
 - [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a modern Auth0 alternative for building identity infrastructure with minimal effort, for both your customers and their organizations.
 - [luooooob/create-my-awesome](https://github.com/luooooob/create-my-awesome) - Github Actions for automatically generating the personal awesome list from all of the repositories you starred.
 - [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear and Height Alternative.
 Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.